 On reaching Fort William, complete the walk by entering the pedestrianised town centre along the High Street to ensure a pictorial record is made beside the bronze statue of the weary walker resting his feet while seated on the long bench.
 This spot marks the official journey’s end.

-Interested in walking the West Highland Way?
+Interested in one of our West Highland Way Holidays?
 Fill out our enquiry form today.

 Click each day to expand.